-She has worked to increase funding for the Omaha 911 call center from $400,000 to over 1.4 million dollars annually and has worked on consolidating rural call centers to improve efficiency and lower costs.
+She worked to increase funding provided by the state for the Douglas County 911 call center from $400,000 to over $1.4 million annually.

-She worked to pass a bill to bring Next Generation 911 to Nebraska including improved reliability of 911 and the ability to text to 911.
+She worked to pass a bill and implement Next Generation 911 which includes improved reliability of 911 and the ability to text to 911.

-She has worked with the Nebraska Legislature and the Federal Communications Commission (FCC) to find solutions to stop or restrict unwanted robocalls and has brought enforcement actions against companies violating the rules and regulations on robocalls in Nebraska.
+She has worked with the Nebraska Legislature and Federal Communications Commission to find solutions to stop and restrict unwanted robocalls and brought enforcement actions against companies violating robocall rules and regulations in Nebraska.

-She has been an advocate for the Lifeline Program which supports low income consumers who need to access broadband and telephone services at the local and national level.
+She has been an advocate for the Lifeline Program which supports low-income customers who need access to broadband and telephone services.

-She worked to reform the Nebraska Universal Service Fund and to stop waste, fraud, and abuse in that program so that tax payers can have confidence their money is being used efficiently to improve our telecommunications systems.
+She worked to reform the Nebraska Universal Service Fund and stop waste, fraud and abuse in the program so taxpayers are confident their money is being used efficiently to improve telecommunication services.

 She wrote a dissent in the KXL Pipeline case opposing the building of the pipeline as proposed.

-Her volunteer activities included serving as the Chair of the Douglas County Democratic Party where she raised over $500,000 and increased turnout in every election over the last four years.
+She served as the Chairwoman of the Douglas County Democratic Party where she raised over $500,000 and increased Democratic voter registrations and voter turnout in every election from 2016-2020.